 Android’s notification system is arguably one of its strongest features, but it can also be annoying if you accidentally dismiss those notifications.
 Fortunately, there’s a simple way to view all the notifications that have hit your phone.

-While this feature has been around for a while—since Jelly Bean, in fact—it’s shocking how unknown it still is.
-I’m actually glad it’s still part of the operating system after all these years, because it’s truly a helpful setting to have access to.
+While the feature we’re going to look at here has been around for a while—since Jelly Bean, in fact—it’s shocking how unknown it still is.
+It’s good that it’s still part of the operating system after all these years, because it’s truly a helpful setting to have access to.

 There isn’t a simple way to get directly to this setting though the menu, so it’s actually accessed through a shortcut widget.
 In other words, you’ll have to add this as a shortcut on your home screen in order to use it.
 If you’re cool with that, let’s do this thing.

 NOTE: This setting isn’t available on Samsung phones.
 If you’d like to access your notification history on a Galaxy device, we recommend using the Notification Saver app, which does the same thing.

 First, long-press on your home screen, and then choose “Widgets.”
 This setting could be found elsewhere depending on which phone (or launcher) you’re using, but at this point it should be fairly ubiquitous.

 Scroll down until you find the Settings option.
 Pull that out to the home screen.